 - Establishing an internal control department with proper independence through direct reporting to the Audit Committee. - Adopted an internal control system as per the requirements of the "The Chairman of Authority's Board of Directors' Resolution No. (7 R.M) of 2016 Concerning the Standards of Institutional Discipline and Governance of Public Shareholding Companies". - Management plays an essential and effective role in implementing the internal control system. - In formulating its annual plan, the internal control department relies on the risk assessment, scope of work and plan of the internal audit function. - b.
-The internal control department is managed by Mr. Firas Marouf: - Has 14 years of experience in audit, consulting, risk management, internal control and compliance, during which he worked as a Senior Business Risk Consultant at Ernst & Young for the period 2002-2005 and served as the Head of Internal Audit of Aramex for 9 years, and now is the Chief Risk and Compliance Officer.
+The internal control department during 2018 was managed by Mr. Firas Marouf: - Date of appointment is 19 June 2012. - Has 14 years of experience in audit, consulting, risk management, internal control and compliance, during which he worked as a Senior Business Risk Consultant at Ernst & Young for the period 2002-2005 and served as the Head of Internal Audit of Aramex for 9 years, and has also served as the Chief Risk and Compliance Officer. - Bachelor of Arts in Accounting, University of Jordan. - Control Self-Assessment Certification (CCSA), The Institute of Internal Auditors (The IIA) - Certification in Risk Management Assurance (CRMA), The Institute of Internal Auditors (The IIA) - Diploma in Compliance and Financial Crime, Henley Business School, University of Reading, UK - Certified Risk Analyst (CRA), International Academy of Business and Financial Management - Certified Accounting Technician (CAT), Association of Chartered Certified Accountants (ACCA) - C. The Corporate Governance Officer of the Company is Ms. Reem Nayfeh.
+Ms. Nayfeh was appointed as the Corporate Governance Officer of the Company in October 2018.
+Ms. Nayfeh joined Aramex in 2003 as an in-house legal counsel, eventually becoming VP of Legal Affairs in 2006.
+She continued to oversee the legal services function for the Company's corporate office, as well as its international subsidiaries until 2017.
+She is also an active member of Aramex's Global Management Team.
+Prior to joining Aramex, Ms. Nayfeh worked in private practice in the US and the Middle East.
+Ms. Nayfeh earned her bachelor's degree in Biochemistry in 1993, her master's degree in Business Economics in 1997 and a Juris Doctorate from the University of Cincinnati in 2000.
+Ms. Nayfeh is a certified board secretary by Hawkamah/DFM.

-- Bachelor of Arts in Accounting, University of Jordan. - Control Self-Assessment Certification (CCSA), The Institute of Internal Auditors (The IIA) - Certification in Risk Management Assurance (CRMA), The Institute of Internal Auditors (The IIA) - Diploma in Compliance and Financial Crime, Henley Business School, University of Reading, UK - Certified Risk Analyst (CRA), International Academy of Business and Financial Management - Certified Accounting Technician (CAT), Association of Chartered Certified Accountants (ACCA) - C. The Corporate Governance Officer of the Company is Mr. Firas Marouf. - d.
-During the year 2017, the Company did not face any major issues that required the attention or involvement of the internal control department.
-For details about the responsibilities and purviews of the internal control department, please refer to the "Internal Controls Policy" in Appendix (F) of this report.
+d.
+During the year 2018, the Company did not face any major issues that required the attention or involvement of the internal control department.
+For details about the responsibilities and purviews of the internal control department, please refer to the "Internal Controls Policy" in Appendix (G) of this report.

-9. Irregularities of the Financial Year
+10. Irregularities of the Financial Year

-No irregularities were identified during the 2017 financial year.
+No irregularities were identified during the 2018 financial year.

-10. Company Contribution to Community Development and Environment Preservation During the Year 2017
+11. Company Contribution to Community Development and Environment Preservation During the Year 2018